FreditorK/Tensor-Train-Interior-Point-Method/README.md

 - Environment is captured in `env.yaml`.
 Use the exact versions for artifact reproduction.
 - Randomness is controlled via the `seeds` field.
 All seeds from a config are run and aggregated.
 - Threading is stabilized in the shell scripts by setting `OMP_NUM_THREADS`, `MKL_NUM_THREADS`, `OPENBLAS_NUM_THREADS`, and `NUMEXPR_NUM_THREADS`.
-- Cython extensions are optional but recommended for performance.
+- Cython extensions are compiled.
 Rebuild when changing Python or NumPy.
+- Verbose logging (`verbose: true` in configs) can slow runs and produce large logs; disable unless diagnosing.

 ### Repository structure
 ```